ansible-labs-crew/ansible-labs-summit2021/content/ansible-controller-advanced/7-advanced-inventories/_index.md

 Search terms are automatically saved so make sure to hit **Clear all filters** to clear the saved search when testing expressions.
 {{% /notice %}}

 Or what about searching by inventory groups?
 Switch from **Name** to **Group** and enter `dyngroup` into the search field.
 After hitting **ENTER** you should only see cloud1 and cloud2.
+Try to narrow it down further by e.g. adding a second filter for **Name** `cloud2`.

-When your search returns the expected results, hit **Select** for the **Perform a search to define a host filter** window and **Save** for the Smart Inventory.
+When your search returns the results you want, hit **Select** for the **Perform a search to define a host filter** window and **Save** for the Smart Inventory.
 Now your Smart Inventory is usable for executing job templates!

 {{% notice tip %}}
 There are many additional attributes you can create a filter for - including Ansible facts returned from your managed nodes - but that's for another lab...
 {{% /notice %}}

-### Advanced lab
+### Challenge

-Create a filter to find only enabled hosts in your smart inventory.
+Change the **Simple Smart Inventory** filter to include only enabled hosts in your smart inventory.
 Hosts can be temporarily disabled, for example due to some maintenance work.
 We want to exclude them from our inventory.

+To test the filter, go to **Resources->Hosts** and disable `cloud1.cloud.example.com` by switching the slider button to the right to *Off*.
+Then open **Resources->Inventories->Simple Smart Inventory**, go to the **Hosts** tab and check the hosts.

 <details><summary><b>Click here for Solution</b></summary>
 <hr/>
 <p>
 This is an advanced lab, no solution here.
-But check the previous lab and change the filter to **enabled** and filter by **Yes**.
+But check the previous lab and change the filter to <b>Enabled</b> and <b>Yes</b>.
 </p>
 <hr/>
 </details>